0xbitx/DEDSEC_ZIPHITE/README.md

 <h4 align="center">DEDSEC_ZIPHITE is a Linux-based tool that injects covert malicious code into a legitimate Python script.</h4>

 ## DESCRIPTION
-DEDSEC_ZIPHITE is capable of rapidly and efficiently injecting malicious code into legitimate Python scripts without requiring root privileges to extract information.
-This enables it to discreetly harvest sensitive user data, including browser-stored passwords, browsing history, downloads, bookmarks, cookies, host IP address, and username.
-The injected payload runs silently in the background, evading detection.
-Additionally, the output of this code is compiled into a binary, further obscuring its presence and making it more difficult to trace.
+DEDSEC_ZIPHITE is designed to quickly and efficiently inject malicious code into legitimate Python scripts without the need for root privileges to extract sensitive information.
+This allows it to quietly collect user data, such as browser-saved passwords, browsing history, downloads, bookmarks, cookies, host IP address, and usernames.
+The injected payload operates silently in the background, avoiding detection.
+Additionally, the output is compiled into a binary, further concealing its presence and making it harder to trace.
+The server for this payload communicates via Discord or utilizes a webhook to send the harvested data back to the attacker.

 ## INFO DUMP TABLE: